 Symptoms of sick tortoises

-Be on the lookout for some common symptoms associated with illness in a tortoise include runny nose, labored breathing, sunken eyes or swollen eyelids, loose stools, loss of appetite, listlessness, swollen body tissues, prominent bones (in head or limbs), soft shell, or noticeable weight loss or gain in a short period of time.
+Be on the lookout for some common symptoms associated with illness in a tortoise, which include runny nose, labored breathing, sunken eyes or swollen eyelids, loose stools, loss of appetite, listlessness, swollen body tissues, prominent bones (in head or limbs), soft shell, noticeable weight loss or gain in a short period of time.
 Sick tortoises often refuse to eat and become emaciated.
-The legs and head should appear symmetrical, and bones should not appear too prominent.
+The legs and head should appear symmetrical and bones should not appear too prominent.
 The condition of the fecal pellets often reflects the health of the tortoise.
 Healthy feces are very fibrous, firm, and brownish-green in color, with plant material readily recognizable.
 Feces which are loose, runny, or contain mucous often indicates a health problem requiring veterinary attention.
 It is normal for tortoises to periodically excrete a gray to whitish, chalky material; however, this should not occur continuously.

 Tortoises are susceptible to pneumonia and other respiratory ailments.
 Symptoms are inactivity, runny nose, labored breathing, bulging eyes, swollen eyelids, and loss of appetite.
 Tortoises inflicted with respiratory ailments often must move their head and forelimbs in and out to facilitate breathing.
 A chronically sick tortoise may get white scar tissue around its nares (nostrils) from continuous nasal discharge.
 Chronic nasal discharge or raspy breathing should receive veterinary attention.
 Respiratory problems are sometimes treated with antibiotics.